paraslonic/GCB_MAN/docs/interface.rst

 Consider we are interested in a particular operon and we want to know more about its representation in a particular group of organisms.
 Let's take `lactose operon <https://en.wikipedia.org/wiki/Lac_operon>`_ with its regulator in the Escherichia coli as an example (we will call it lac operon further).

 First, we need to determine genome position of genes of interest.
 We can do it in multiple ways, e.g., from `EcoCyc <https://www.google.com/url?q=https://biocyc.org/ECOLI/NEW-IMAGE?type%3DOPERON%26object%3DTU00036&sa=D&ust=1585816672295000>`_ database or from `NCBI Refseq <https://www.ncbi.nlm.nih.gov/nuccore/NC_000913.3>`_.
-In our case, according to BioCyc, genome region of interst is located at 361249-366305 in *K-12 substr.
+According to EcoCyc, the operon is located at 361249-366305 in *K-12 substr.
 MG1655*.
-First we select Escherichia coli as ``Organism`` in a dataset containing 300 *E. coli* genomes.
-Then we select K-12 MG1655 as ``Reference``.
+Let's first select *Escherichia coli* as ``Organism``, in a dataset containing 300 *E. coli* genomes.
+Then, select K-12 MG1655 as ``Reference``.
 Only one contig is present (finished genome, no plasmids), so we do not need to change ``Contig`` value.

 .. image:: img/tutorial/use1/use1_1.png
         :scale: 80 %